 And if you like science, one thing you'll find is that Idledale has lots of scientists living in town - whether they be life scientists, physical scientists (like astronomers), or social scientists (like geographers!).
 So, if you're scientific-minded, you might like it here too.

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 17.01% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+Telecommuters are a relatively large percentage of the workforce: 17.01% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Because of many things, Idledale is a great place for families with children to consider.
-First of all, many other families with children live here, making Idledale a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, Idledale has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+Idledale is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Idledale’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

-Being a small town, Idledale does not have a public transit system used by locals to get to and from work.
+Idledale is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Idledale in 2022 was $66,710, which is wealthy relative to Colorado and the nation.
 This equates to an annual income of $266,840 for a family of four.
 However, Idledale contains both very wealthy and poor people as well.